 Julius Paul Bloch was determined to be a good Jew (1816-1900)

-When he was fourteen, he became an apprentice to a furrier and thus earned his living.
+When Bloch was fourteen, he became an apprentice to a furrier and started to earn his living.
 It was in this time, that he first heard about Christian missionaries.
-When they visited Jutroschin (in Prussia), a stronghold of Judaism, Julius was one of the first to pelt them with stones.
-Such goyim were not welcome in his town!
-As a skilled furrier, he found employment with a Mr. Albert, a respectable furrier and … Christian.
+When they visited Jutroschin (in Prussia), a stronghold of Judaism, Julius was one of the first to throw rocks at them.
+Such people were not welcome in his town!
+A skilled furrier, he eventually found employment with Mr. Albert, a respectable furrier, but also a Christian.
 The young Bloch tried to turn a deaf ear to the peace and quiet that he noticed in the family of his employer.
-Julius was going downhill, he was lonely and unhappy and couldn’t say the Hebrew prayers anymore as before and he didn’t find consolation in the Jewish ceremonies of his youth.

 On his knees

 Bloch got a Bible and began to read it out of curiosity, but when his conscience was awakened by the Word, he put the Bible away and determined to remain a ‘good Jew’.
-He tried to comfort himself that he had always lived a blameless life… in vain!
-His conscience accused him and at last his despair nearly drove him to commit suicide.
-By God’s grace he was prevented from doing something to himself.
-He went down on his knees and gave his life into God’s hand and came to know Jesus Christ as his Saviour and Redeemer.
+He tried to comfort himself that he had always lived a blameless life, but it was in vain!
+His conscience accused him and finally his despair nearly drove him to suicide.
+By God’s grace he was prevented from harming himself.
+He went down on his knees and gave his life into God’s hand and came to know Jesus the Messiah as his Saviour and Redeemer.

 Rejected and cast out